 As transportation needs grew, the ferry proved inadequate.
 Franklin Blackford sold the ferry and surrounding property to the Virginia and Maryland Bridge Company, and by 1850 a toll bridge was constructed.

-It was its location that drew attention to Ferry Hill Place again in 1861.
+The home's location drew attention to Ferry Hill Place again in 1861.
 Henry Kyd Douglas lived there with his parents, the Reverend Robert Douglas and his wife Helena.
-When war broke out Henry enlisted in the Army of the Confederacy.
+When the Civil War war broke out Henry enlisted in the Army of the Confederacy.
 The Federal Army looked upon the family with mistrust.
 The family was held under house arrest for most of the war.
 They were instructed to keep the shutters closed.
 One stormy evening a shutter was blown open.
-The Union Officers saw this as an act of treason, implying the Reverend was signaling to the Confederates across the river.
+The Union Officers saw this as an act of treason, inferring the Reverend was signaling to the Confederates across the river.
 Reverend Douglas was arrested as a spy.
 Although he was never formally charged, he was held at Fort McHenry for several months before being allowed to go home.

 The property passed on to Nannie Cowen, a daughter of John and Helena, who, with her husband, ran a pig farm from 1914 through 1928.
 Times were hard, but the Beckenbaughs continued to struggle on.
 In 1941, the family turned Ferry Hill into a restaurant, which it remained until 1974, despite being sold to a restaurant employee.